Rogue security software: Operation

 Sanction by the FTC and the increasing effectiveness of anti-malware tools since 2006 have made it difficult for spyware and adware distribution networks—already complex to begin with—to operate profitably.
 Malware vendors have turned instead to the simpler, more profitable business model of rogue security software, which is targeted directly at users of desktop computers.

-Rogue security software is often distributed through highly lucrative affiliate networks, in which affiliates supplied with Trojan kits for the software are paid a fee for every successful installation, and a commission from any resulting purchases.
+Rogue security software is often distributed through lucrative affiliate networks, in which affiliates supplied with Trojan kits for the software are paid a fee for successful installation, and a commission from any resulting purchases.
 The affiliates then become responsible for setting up infection vectors and distribution infrastructure for the software.
-An investigation by security researchers into the Antivirus XP 2008 rogue security software found just such an affiliate network, in which members were grossing commissions upwards of $USD150,000 over 10 days, from tens of thousands of successful installations.
+An investigation by security researchers into the Antivirus XP 2008 rogue security software found such an affiliate network, in which members were grossing commissions upwards of $USD150,000 over 10 days, from tens of thousands of successful installations.

-Despite its use of old-fashioned and somewhat unsophisticated techniques, rogue security software has become a significant security threat, due to the size of the impacted populations, the number of different variants that have been unleashed (over 250), and the profits that have been made for cyber-criminals (over $300,000 a month).
+Despite its use of old-fashioned and somewhat unsophisticated techniques, rogue security software has become a significant security threat, due to the size of the impacted populations, the number of different variants (over 250), and the profits that have been made (over $300,000 a month).